Are you in the market for a new, reasonably priced office chair? Do you consider yourself to be a bit of a do-it-yourselfer?

 About Viva Office

-This young Swedish company was only established in 2008, so they haven’t been in the game long at this point and as such, they don’t have a lot of brand heft.
-Nonetheless, they do make some surprisingly good furniture, and even better, they’re one of only a few companies that sell replacement parts for the chairs they make.
+This young Swedish company was only established in 2008, so it hasn’t been in the game long at this point, and as such, it doesn’t have a lot of brand heft.
+Nonetheless, it makes some surprisingly good furniture; even better, it’s one of only a few companies that sells replacement parts for its chairs.

 If you’re a DIYer, it’s easy to swap out a failed component and keep right on using your chair!
-Granted, that kind of thing isn’t for everyone, but we think it’s really cool that you can if you don’t mind applying a bit of good old-fashioned elbow grease.
-And indeed, the fact that the company offers replacement parts gave them a slight nudge in the “Brand Reliability” department than they otherwise would have had.
+That kind of thing isn’t for everyone, but we think it’s cool that you can if you don’t mind applying a bit of good old-fashioned elbow grease.
+Indeed, the fact that the company offers replacement parts gave them a slight nudge in the “Brand Reliability” department than they otherwise would have had.

-We consider them about a half step below Flash Furniture, which is a smaller brand that we’re quite fond of.
+We consider them about a half step below Flash Furniture, a smaller brand we love.

-It should be said though, that no matter how good a brand is, they do occasionally miss the mark where some models are concerned.
+It should be said that no matter how good a brand is, it occasionally misses the mark on some models.
 Viva Office is no different in that regard.
-While most of their products are quite good, they have swung and missed a few times, too.
+While most of their products are quite good, they have swung and missed a few times.

 Viva Office Chairs Overview

-Now that we’ve provided a broad overview of the products Viva Office sells let’s spend a few minutes talking about the things that all of the company’s office chairs have in common before looking at individual models.
+Now that we’ve provided a broad overview of Viva Office’s products, let’s discuss what the company’s office chairs have in common before looking at individual models.

 Modularity

-One of the things we like about the Viva Office brand is the fact that in addition to selling office furniture, they also sell the parts that are most likely to break down over time, individually.
+One of the things we like about the Viva Office brand is that in addition to selling office furniture, they also sell the parts that are most likely to break down individually over time.

-In our view, this makes the brand stronger, and a perfect choice for Do It Yourselfers who like to maintain their own furniture and equipment.
-Because they do so, we rated their brand reliability slightly stronger than we otherwise would have.
+This strengthens the brand and makes it a perfect choice for Do-It-Yourselfers who like maintaining their own furniture and equipment.
+Because they do so, we rated their brand reliability slightly higher than we otherwise would have.

 Granted, not everyone will appreciate this approach, but we like it very much.